 In January 2017, the FASB issued ASU 2017-04, Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment (ASU 2017-04).
-To address concerns over the cost and complexity of the two-step goodwill impairment test, the amendments in this ASU remove the second step of the test.
+To address concerns over the cost and complexity of the two-step goodwill impairment test, the amendments in ASU 2017-04 remove the second step of the test.
 An entity will instead apply a one-step quantitative test and record the amount of goodwill impairment as the excess of a reporting unit's carrying amount over its fair value, not to exceed the total amount of goodwill allocated to the reporting unit.
 The new guidance does not amend the optional qualitative assessment of goodwill impairment.
-The new standard will be effective beginning January 1, 2023.
-The adoption of ASU 2017-04 is not expected to have a material impact on the Company's consolidated financial statements.
+The adoption of ASU 2017-04 had no effect on our financial statements and disclosures.